 2. LiveCareer

-LiveCareer follows CV Genius’s example and includes a colourful full library of CV templates for you to pick from.
-LiveCareer offers 39 templates, each available in 9 colour variations, meaning you get to pick from 351 unique designs.
+LiveCareer follows CV Genius’s example and includes a full library of vibrant CV templates for you to pick from.
+LiveCareer offers unique 41 templates, each available in 25 colour variations, meaning you have 1,025 options to choose from.

-However, unless you answer ‘Yes’ to the ‘Are you a student?’ question, you’re only offered three of their templates.
+However, the builder initially only offers five templates on launching.
 So make sure you click ‘See All Templates’ at the bottom of the page.

-Like CV Library, LiveCareer shows you your CV as it comes together.
+Like CV Library, LiveCareer live previews your CV as you build it.
 The interface is straightforward, but like CV Genius, the education section part of the builder isn’t fully optimised for UK qualifications.
 For example, you can enter ‘GCSE’ but then there’s only space for one subject, whereas most UK students have 8–12 GCSEs.
 There’s also no way to include a grade or degree classification.

 A nice touch is when you come to your skills section, the maker will autosuggest some key skills for the job you entered in your work experience.
 If you agree, they’ll appear on your CV automatically, or you can pick from other pre-written bullet points yourself.